Where To Stay in Red Lodge

 Downtown-first stays

-Start here if the trip wants coffee, dinner, drinks, and easy main-street energy without reloading the car every time you want a better evening.
+Downtown keeps coffee, dinner, drinks, and main-street energy close without reloading the car every time you want a better evening.
 This is the safest all-around answer for a first Red Lodge trip.

 The Pollard Hotel